open-compensation-token-license/license-token-website/wikisrc/nft-development.md

 ### What Are NFTs?

 Non-Fungible Tokens, or NFTs, are unique digital tokens that represent ownership of a specific item or piece of content, which can range from digital art and music to video game assets and virtual real estate.
 Unlike cryptocurrencies like [Bitcoin](https://bitcoin.org) and [Ethereum](https://ethereum.org), NFTs are non-fungible, meaning they cannot be exchanged on a one-to-one basis as each token holds a unique value based on its properties and ownership history.
+For more on why NFTs are valuable, see [Why Are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### The Technology Behind NFTs

 NFTs are primarily built upon blockchain technology, leveraging its inherent strengths such as decentralization, transparency, and immutability.
 The [Ethereum blockchain](https://ethereum.org/en/nft/) is the most popular choice for NFT projects due to its robust infrastructure and support for smart contracts, which are self-executing contracts with the terms of the agreement directly written into code.
+Learn more about blockchain technology in [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 #### Smart Contracts

 Smart contracts are essential to the function of NFTs, enabling the automation of complex processes such as creation, purchase, and transfer.
 When an NFT is minted, a smart contract ensures both the uniqueness of the token and its connection to a particular digital asset.
 This contract also automates royalty payments to the original creator every time the NFT is resold, embedding a continual stream of revenue.
+For further reading, see [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ### Standards and Protocols